Baden-Baden: History

 The town began its recovery in the late 18th century, serving as a refuge for émigrés from the French Revolution.
 The town was frequented during the Second Congress of Rastatt in 1797–99 and became popular after the visit of the Prussian queen in the early 19th century.
 She came for medicinal reasons, as the waters were recommended for gout, rheumatism, paralysis, neuralgia, skin disorders, and stones.
 The Ducal government subsequently subsidized the resort's development.
-The town became a meeting place for celebrities, who visited the hot springs and the town's other amenities: luxury hotels, the Spielbank Casino, horse races, and the gardens of the Lichtentaler Allee.
+The town became a meeting place for the nobility and prosperous upper middle classes, who visited the hot springs and the town's other amenities: luxury hotels, the Spielbank Casino, horse races, and the gardens of the Lichtentaler Allee.
 Guests included Queen Victoria, Wilhelm I, and Berlioz.
 The pumproom (Trinkhalle) was completed in 1842.
 The Grand Duchy's railway's mainline reached Baden in 1845.
 Reaching its zenith under Napoleon III in the 1850s and '60s, Baden became "Europe's summer capital".
 With a population of around 10 000, the town's size could quadruple during the tourist season, with the French, British, Russians, and Americans all well represented.
 (French tourism fell off following the Franco-Prussian War.)

 The theater was completed in 1861 and a Greek church with a gilt dome was erected on the Michaelsberg in 1863 to serve as the tomb of the teenage son of the prince of Moldavia Mihail Sturdza after he died during a family vacation.
 A Russian Orthodox church was also subsequently erected.
 The casino was closed for a time in the 1870s.

 Just before the First World War, the town was receiving 70 000 visitors each year.